awsdocs/amazon-ses-developer-guide/doc-source/quotas.md

 The following sections list and describe the quotas that apply to Amazon SES resources and operations\.
 Some quotas can be increased, while others can't\.
 To determine whether you can request an increase for a quota, refer to the **Adjustable** column\.

+**Note**
+Amazon SES quotas are for each AWS Region that you use in your AWS account\.

 ## Email sending quotas<a name="quotas-email-sending"></a>

 The following quotas apply to sending email through Amazon SES\.